foosca/iRefFoos.privacy.policy/policy.md

 3. Data Collection

   - iRefFoos does not collect any personal or non-personal data.
-  - There’s no backend, no remote servers, and no syncing.
-All information remains on your device.
+  - If one chooses, location data is stored to ensure push notifications are from players in your area.

 4. Permissions & Connectivity

-- No internet permission requested — the app is fully functional offline.
+- For most app functionality, no internet access is required — the app is fully functional offline.
-- No sensitive permissions used — as nothing is transmitted or stored externally, the app avoids unnecessary or privacy-invading access.
+- The referee dashboard (if opted-in), does connect to a server to receive notifications from players needing reffing services.
+- No personal or self-identifying data is used - only course location data is used.

 5. Local Data Storage

-- Any data generated during app usage—for instance, match stats or rules searches—is stored entirely locally.
+- Any data generated during app usage—for instance, rules searches — is stored entirely locally.
 You control this data.
 There’s no backup or cloud storage.

 6. No Data Sharing

 - The app shares no data with third parties.
-- No APIs, no advertisements, no analytics, and no external integrations are included or active.
+- No advertisements, no analytics, are included or active.

 7. Policy Updates